 So you want to learn some new facts about tennis, right?
-Maybe you already know who the best players are these days and even know a reasonable amount of tournament history, however these 17 interesting tennis facts will definitely add to your repertoire:
+Maybe you already know who the best players are these days and even know a reasonable amount of tournament history, however these fun tennis facts will definitely add to your repertoire:

 There is a pineapple on the Wimbledon trophy.
 Apparently it represents the tradition of English sailors who put pineapples on their seats when they returned from a long journey.
 I’m not sure how tennis was associated with long sea voyages, but this reminded me of the importance of avoiding scurvy.

 2. John Pius Boland is an accidental tennis champion